huikku/comfyui-llm-bridge/README.md

 - **Node Compression**: Reduces token usage by 80%+ with compact notation
 - **Domain Splitting**: Generates focused files for different workflow types
 - **Antigravity Integration**: Workflow file for seamless IDE integration
+- **Custom Node Guidance**: LLM can suggest installing node packs or write new nodes

+## LLM Capabilities

+When using this with an LLM (via Antigravity or directly), the LLM can:

+1. **Generate valid workflows** using only your installed nodes
+2. **Recommend node packs** if your workflow needs functionality you don't have
+3. **Write custom nodes** from scratch if no existing node fits your needs

+All suggestions require user approval before installation or code generation.

 ## Quick Start